ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 While Pepperstone has a respectable array of archived webinars and videos, it is light on written content compared to education leaders such as FXCM or CMC Markets.

-Learning center: Pepperstone has a "trading guides" category that features 40 articles – though they aren’t organized by experience level.
+Learning center: Pepperstone has a "trading guides" category that features over 40 articles – organized by experience level.
 Pepperstone offers roughly a dozen platform tutorials, and conducts a handful of webinars each month that are then added to its catalog of archived webinars on its YouTube channel.
 In addition to its weekly webinars, Pepperstone recently launched a 150 minute online seminar called Pepperstone Talks, featuring industry experts such as John Bollinger, among other prominent industry persons.
 The webinars are archived which allows you to review them again if you missed the live event.

 Room for improvement: Though I found Pepperstone’s educational content to be high-quality, the overall offering was in line with the industry average for this category.
 Adding interactive courses with progress tracking and quizzes, and organizing articles by experience level would be welcome enhancements.